Ellen Burka: Personal life

 Ellen Danby was born in Amsterdam, Netherlands, to Jewish parents who met in England.
 She learned German and English at home and Dutch and French in school.
 In the spring of 1943, she and her family were sent to Westerbork transit camp.
-Ellen had herself registered at Westerbork as the 'Dutch National Figure Skating Champion', at that time such a championship did not exist, the first official one was held in 1951.
-Westerbork's commander, Albert Konrad Gemmeker, was very interested in figure skating and ordered that Ellen's skates and apparel be sent to the camp.
+Burka had herself registered at Westerbork as the 'Dutch National Figure Skating Champion', though at that time such a championship did not exist; the first official one was held in 1950.
+Westerbork's commander, Albert Konrad Gemmeker, was very interested in figure skating and ordered that Burka's skates and apparel be sent to the camp.
 There she was allowed to practice on the frozen pond.
-Ellen also gave culinary advice at Gemmeker's home and it was the commander's female companion who made sure Ellen was not sent to Sobibor but to Theresienstadt instead.
+Burka also gave culinary advice at Gemmeker's home, and it was the commander's female companion who made sure Ellen was not sent to Sobibor but to Theresienstadt instead.
 Her parents and grandmother were sent to Sobibor extermination camp, where they were killed.

-Danby met Czech-born artist, Jan Burka, at Theresienstadt concentration camp.
+She met Czech-born artist Jan Burka at the Theresienstadt concentration camp.
 After liberation of the camp by the Soviet Union Army the two walked from Theresienstadt (near Prague) to Ellen's hometown Amsterdam (about 900 kilometres/560 miles) in just 2 weeks time to get married on non-communist soil.
 The family moved to Toronto, Ontario, Canada in 1950.
+Burka kept the fact that she was Jewish to herself, as many clubs had antisemitic policies that prevented Jews from joining.

 Ellen and Jan Burka divorced in the mid-1950s.
 She raised her two daughters, Petra and Astra, in the Anglican Church and told them of her background when they were in their late teens.
 She died in Toronto on September 12, 2016.